 I’m really frugal.
 I pinch pennies, squeeze nickels together until they bleed.
 I don’t shop without coupons, I combine rebates with deals, I save free money to buy stocking stuffers, and I would rather go thirsty than overpay for a bottle of water.
 So a $65 shirt?
 Nope.
 Not for me.

 Sometimes, though, it’s okay to splurge.
 Especially when you’re on vacation.
 It’s a memory more than a t-shirt.
-And if you pinch pennies and make sure you save two cents per gallon by going to a gas station across the street, that

 So buy that expensive knickknack, spend money on that $65 shirt.
 It’s worth it.